 Alternative A “recognizes that operating margins for baseline distributors can vary based on certain factors, and appropriately adjusts returns for differences in operating assets, operating expenses [and] industry”.
 ICC members strongly support Alternative A for scoping.
-Alternative A is a better representation of a simplified and streamlined pricing approach especially since the qualitative review of Alternative B will be highly subjective.The objectives of Amount B have always been rooted in bringing more stability, by promoting simplification and certainty, and by helping reducing the number of transfer pricing disputes.
-As more qualitative factors are added, the more subjective interpretation increases and hence, leading to an increase in the number of disputes.
-Only objective, quantitative measures can accomplish those goals.
+Alternative A is a better representation of a simplified and streamlined pricing approach especially since the qualitative review of Alternative B will be highly subjective.
+Alternative A appears to provide rough justice considering the need for reducing disputes.
+However, we believe since the scoping criteria is not entirely quantitative, controversy is likely to follow regardless of Alternative A or B. We believe 9a is already embedded in 8a since 8a calls for accurate alienation of the transaction.
+The review of all activities undertaken under the transaction and their characterisation will need to be performed as part of 8a anyway.
+Having clarification in the form of examples under 9a is not going to exacerbate the issue of subjectivity under 8a.The objectives of Amount B have always been rooted in bringing more stability, by promoting simplification and certainty, and by helping reducing the number of transfer pricing disputes.
+The more qualitative factors are added, the more subjective interpretation increases, hence, leading to an increase in the number of disputes.
+Only objective, quantitative measures can accomplish the aforementioned goals.
 However, the very open-ended approach under Alternative B would simply trade disputes related to methodologies and calculations for disputes over scoping.
 For this reason, ICC members believe that only Alternative A will provide the security that was intended as part of the design of Amount B.

 In relation to point 8), there has been an introduction of a minimum and maximum ratio for the comparison of operating expenses of the tested party (excluding COGS) to its annual sales.
 However, the intent of such floor and cap as part of the scoping approach is unclear.